 A limitation of the study is the sample size.
 The model was able to achieve a C-index greater than previous studies, however, further validation with a diverse patient population from different centers for instance can evaluate the generalizability of the model with greater statistical power.
 A wide uncertainty in C-index values indicates that when tested on a different subset of patients, the model accuracy is not consistent.
 In our study, we limited the cross-validation to 5 k-folds.
 With a larger sample size, higher-order cross-validation, such as with 10 k-folds, may be conducted to have more testing sets so that evaluation of the model has more statistical power.
 Feature selection may not be necessary with sufficient samples as with sufficient computational power, a random forest can in theory filter variables that have low predictive information gain [22].
 Future studies may also include patients before and after radiotherapy, as texture in CT scans may change after treatment.

-Although the prediction accuracy provides support that the radiomic features are predictive, we are limited in the interpretation of these features.
-For instance, skewness can be interpreted that the matrix of pixels is not symmetrically distributed.
+Although the model accuracy supports the idea that the radiomic features are predictive, we are limited in the medical interpretation of these features.
+For instance, high skewness indicates that the intensities in the region of interest are not symmetrically distributed.
 This may indicate inhomogeneous interactions of electromagnetic radiation with the liver tissue, but the cause of the inhomogeneity is not well understood.
 Hence, although our study can assess the performance of a survival model, the features determined to be predictive require future studies to understand how they can be descriptive of the pathophysiology of metastases.

 Conclusion